Find the right person to talk to

 Some communities that have felt like home to me have been:

-• Queer & trans communities (including queer kink communities, sex work, etc.)
+Queer and trans communities (including queer kink communities, sex work, etc.)

 Therapy provided:

-• Virtual (online or by phone) & in-person in North Cowichan (Vancouver Island)
+Virtual (online or by phone) and in-person in North Cowichan (Vancouver Island)

 Belinda Lacombe